- Are you planning to hire new staff, but are having difficulties finding an employee with sufficient professional skills?

-The purpose of pay subsidised through the pay subsidy is to advance the employment of jobseekers on the open labour market when they have shortcomings in their professional skills, or suffer from an injury or illness that affects the ability to cope at the work.
 Although a pay subsidy is granted and paid to the employer, the granting of the subsidy is always based on the unemployed jobseeker's need for the service.

 The pay subsidy is a discretionary form of support that a TE Office can grant within the framework of available funding.

 The employer must commit to paying a wage in accordance with an applicable collective agreement or, if no applicable collective agreement exists, a prevalent and reasonable wage for the job in question.

 - For open-ended or fixed-term employment and for apprenticeship training.

 - It is also available for part-time employment if the granter of the subsidy feels that it is appropriate and that it promotes the possibilities of the jobseeker to find employment.
 This may be justifiable, for example, in case of a person with partial working ability finding employment.
 Pay subsidy will no longer be granted for hiring job alternation leave substitutes.

 - Pay subsidy may also be granted for prospective subsidised employees whose disability or illness decreases their productivity in the offered assignment significantly and permanently, or in a continuous manner.